IDENTIFYING THE VAMPIRISTIC TYPE

 I will not let anyone walk through my mind with their dirty feet – Mahatma Gandhi

 VAMPIRISTIC types are not merely suckers of energy, they are dumpers.
-Spending time in their presence will eventually make you tired, confused, emotionally flooded and unwell.
+Spending time in their presence will eventually make you drained, disoriented, emotionally flooded and unwell.

 However, even if you remove yourself from their toxic presence, you may find it hard to heal.
 This is because the poisonous energy they’ve dumped into your field is not cleared quickly.
-It can take years to decord and return to a hygienic state.
-It can take all the energy and time you've got to give.
+It can take years to decord and return to a hygienic state, all without much assistance from anyone.

 Moreover, going to certain healers may be counterproductive.
 Many New Age “healers” can be vampiristic in their own way, so be careful.
 When entering a clinic or therapy room, take note of the conditions and energy.
 Use your sense of smell.
 If it it does not feel right, excuse yourself and leave.